MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Criticality*: Assess the importance of the use case, ranging from routine to critical.
 The value assigned to a use case informs the prioritization and design of the flow.
 High-value use cases might require enhanced error handling, performance tuning, or user experience considerations.

 - *Consumers*: Identify whether users (customers, staff) or system components are the primary consumers.
-This categorization determines whether its a user flow or system flow and influences the design.
+This categorization determines whether it's a user flow or system flow and influences the design.

 - *Events*: Define triggers or conditions that initiate and conclude the use case.
 These events define the flow's boundaries.

 - *Execution*: Understand the operational frequency and variability of the use case to anticipate system load.
-You must design a flows to handle different execution scenarios.
+You must design a flow to handle different execution scenarios.

 - *Dependencies*: Identify interdependencies with other use cases for risk management.
 Recognizing a use case's dependencies aids in designing flows that integrate smoothly with other system parts.
 You need to ensure the availability of necessary inputs and compatibility of outputs with subsequent processes.